rvsrvs/jasdev.github.io/_posts/2015-08-11-intercepting-ios-app-traffic.md

 permalink: intercepting-ios-traffic
 ---

 Ever wanted to write a small wrapper for an iOS app that has an undocumented API?
 Itching to reverse engineer how it communicates with its backend<sup>1</sup>?
-You're in luck! 😎 In the past, my friends and I have used this technique to figure out how to programmatically send and receive Snapchats, months after the app's release.
+You're in luck! 😎 In the past, my friends and I have used this technique to figure out how to programmatically send and receive Snapchats, months after the application's release.
 This lead to one of the [greatest stories](https://medium.com/@binroot/the-best-jokes-have-no-punchline-5f4713a963d6) we tell today.

 To sniff an application's network traffic, we're going to use [mitmproxy](http://mitmproxy.org).
-It's powerful man-in-the-middle proxy that allows you to intercept, modify, replay, and save HTTP/S traffic.
+It's a powerful man-in-the-middle proxy that allows you to intercept, modify, replay, and save HTTP/S traffic.

 ### Installing mitmproxy and CA certificate